MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer-11/ie11-deploy-guide/remove-sites-from-a-local-compatibililty-view-list.md

 Description: 'Remove websites that were added to a local compatibility view list by mistake or because they no longer have compatibility problems.'
 MS-HAID: 'p\_ie11deploy.removing\_sites\_from\_a\_local\_compatibililty\_view\_list'
 MSHAttr: 'PreferredLib:/library'
-title: Remove sites from a local compatibility view list
+title: Remove sites from a local compatibility view list (Internet Explorer 11 for IT Pros)
 ---

 # Remove sites from a local compatibility view list